 As Expedition Leader in both the Arctic and Antarctic he has crossed the dreaded Drake Passage well over a hundred times, following the sun across both hemispheres in the style of the globe-spanning Arctic tern.
 He has an infectious enthusiasm for seagoing birds, seals and whales.

-Long regarded in Britain as 'Mr Birdwatch', his fourteen books include monographs on Owls and Penguins; his back-garden Bird Table Book was a European best-seller; his field guides to the Arctic and Antarctic are international best-sellers found in every polar travellers duffle bag.
+His fourteen books include monographs on Owls and Penguins; his back-garden Bird Table Book was a European best-seller; his field guides to the Arctic and Antarctic are international best-sellers found in every polar travellers duffle bag.
 Other titles include Birdwatch, The National Trust Guide to the Coast, Oceans of Birds and The Shell Book of the Shore.
 He is an enthusiastic diver and small-boat sailor.
-He holds an honorary doctorate from the University of Plymouth and is a Fellow of the Royal Geographical Society.
-His wife Hilary is a painter, they have two sons, one a seagoing expedition leader and one working for the BBC.
+His wife Hilary is a painter; they have two sons, one a seagoing expedition leader and one working for the BBC.